taiwangoldcard/website/README.md

 # taiwangoldcard.com

+We are built with an open and transparency spirit.
+Everyone can contribute, and suggest/implement ideas

 Our goal is to:
-1. Increase the number of Gold Card Holders
-2. Increase the profile of the Gold Card, cementing its position as a 'special' accomplishment
+1. Increase the profile of the Gold Card, cementing its position as a 'special' accomplishment
-3. Rally the pool of Gold Card Holders to improve the life of all foreign residents in Taiwan
+2. Rally the pool of Gold Card Holders to improve the life of all foreign residents in Taiwan
-4. Raise the profile of Taiwan as a great place to live and work
+3. Raise the profile of Taiwan as a great place to live and work, so new talents are attracted in Taiwan

 ## Website architecture